na-na-hi/renget/archive/how2playba.md

 Disclaimer: I used to use Bluestacks5, but now I'm using LDPlayer9.
 You can always switch emulators if nothing works.

->I'm getting "Server failed to process request.
+>I keep getting "Server failed to process request.
 Returning to title screen.", what do I do?
-Certain countries are blocked from playing Blue Archive, hop on a VPN if you are in one.
+[Certain countries are blocked from playing Blue Archive](https://twitter.com/EN_BlueArchive/status/1456909220058566656), hop on a VPN if this applies to you.
 Alternatively you need to reset your network, see [this video on how to do that](https://youtu.be/J4ohYlkzeW8?t=32).

 ## (Re)rolling